thesologlobesightseer/palm-integration/README.md

-#  Building a React Application with Google Bard and the PalM2 API
+#  Building a React Application with Gemini and the PalM2 API

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.